-The physics controlling the net downwelling resulting from surface cooling are explored using a high resolution, nonhydrostatic ocean model and a simple advective model of the mixed layer.
-The focus is placed on the types of ageostrophic motions that are generated by cooling in the presence of strong horizontal advection and boundaries, and on the net vertical transport of mass.
-Previous studies have shown that buoyancy loss in the interior of ocean basins results in a vertical transport of heat, but little vertical mass transport (Send and Marshall, 1995; Marotzke and Scott, 1999; Spall, 2003, 2004).
-The small-scale regions of intense downwelling within convective plumes are balanced by weaker upwelling in the surrounding areas such that the area integral of the vertical velocity approaches zero when averaged over length scales large compared to the internal deformation radius.
+resolution, nonhydrostatic ocean model and a simple advective model of the mixed layer.
+The focus is placed on the types of ageostrophic motions that are generated by cooling in the presence of strong horizontal advection and boundaries and on the net vertical transport of mass.
+Previous studies have shown that buoyancy loss in the interior of ocean basins results in a vertical transport of heat but little vertical mass transport (Send and Marshall 1995; Marotzke and Scott 1999; Spall 2003, 2004).
+The small-scale regions of intense downwelling within convective plumes are balanced by weaker upwelling in the surrounding areas, such that the area integral of the vertical velocity approaches zero when averaged over length scales large compared to the internal deformation radius.

 The introduction of a boundary and horizontal advection can result in a net downwelling.
 The crucial element to support downwelling is the maintenance of a pressure gradient along the boundary.
 For weak diapycnal mixing in the ocean interior, the pressure gradient along the boundary is isolated within the mixed layer.
-The lateral advection of heat by the boundary current balances the surface cooling, resulting in a density change, and thus a pressure gradient, along the boundary within the mixed layer.
-If the thermal wind shear associated with this pressure gradient is oriented into the boundary at the surface, then there is a net downwelling.
+The lateral advection of heat by the boundary current balances surface cooling, resulting in a density change and thus a pressure gradient along the boundary within the mixed layer.
+If the geostrophic velocity associated with this pressure gradient is oriented into the boundary at the surface, then there is a net downwelling.
 If it is oriented away from the boundary, then there is a net upwelling.
 Both are possible equilibrium states for a boundary current subject to cooling, depending on which side of the boundary current the boundary is located.
 For cyclonic boundary currents that flow in the same direction as Kelvin wave propagation, as are typically found in marginal seas subject to net buoyancy loss at the surface, the net vertical motion is downward.
 Thus, the physics described here are relevant to the downwelling limb of the thermohaline circulation that is forced by surface cooling.
-The mass transport is carried downward in a narrow, nonhydrostatic boundary layer analogous to the classical $E^{1/3}$ Stewartson layer, where E is the Ekman number.
-For the parameters used here, this boundary layer is O(100 m) wide.
-The vertical redistribution of mass required by geostrophy in the interior is achieved by an upper ocean geostrophic flow towards the boundary, downwelling within the narrow Stewartson layer, and a geostrophic flow away from the boundary at depth.
+The mass transport is carried downward in a narrow nonhydrostatic boundary layer analogous to the classical $E^{1/3}$

+Stewartson layer, where E is the Ekman number.
+The vertical redistribution of mass required by geostrophy in the interior is achieved by an upper ocean geostrophic flow toward the boundary, downwelling within the narrow Stewartson layer, and a geostrophic flow away from the boundary at depth.
+Calculations with a sloping bottom indicate that the Stewartson layer is replaced by a bottom Ekman layer, but the net downwelling remains very similar.